English | Deutsch

 Audiodg.exe file information

-Description: The file audiodg.exe is located in the folder C:\Windows\System32.
-Known file sizes on Windows 7/XP are 88,064 bytes (58% of all occurrences), 88,576 bytes, 100,864 bytes or 111,104 bytes. http://www.file.net/process/audiodg.exe.html
+Description: The original audiodg.exe from Microsoft is an important part of Windows, but often causes problems.
+Audiodg.exe is located in the C:\Windows\System32 folder.
+Known file sizes on Windows 10/11/7 are 100,864 bytes (58% of all occurrences), 88,576 bytes and 8 more variants. file.net/process/audiodg.exe.html

 Recommended: Identify audiodg.exe related errors